LewisNeuro/HRAN/readme.txt

 # HRAN - Physiological noise removal for fast fMRI

-We created a statistical tool to estimate and remove physiological noise in fast fMRI ([Agrawal et al., in submission](http://www.googlescholar.com)).
+We created a statistical tool to estimate and remove physiological noise in fast fMRI ([Agrawal et al., 2019](https://www.sciencedirect.com/science/article/pii/S1053811919308225)).
 Our code is under the MIT license and has no warranty.
 Below, we describe the steps for implementing the software: